zanna-37/I-E_Basis_2019/06_notes.md

 * How did the **organisation structure affect decision-making**?
   * The senior was the bottleneck of the organisation
 * **Culture** and **decision-making**
-  * They call themselves professional adventurers - they are confident, they trust their training, they are very independent $\to$ you don't follow the leader
+  * They call themselves professional adventurers - they are confident, they trust their training, they are very independent → you don't follow the leader
 * **Improvisation** - how much space?
   * Not a lot of space for improvisation, yet this is what saved the people that survived
 * Organisation **structure** and **size**